Install BDsensor

 -

-The homing speed of the Z axis is best at 5
+The Z-axis homing speed is best set to 5

 -

-If the first raw calibration data returned by M102 S-5 is greater than 400, it means that the sensor is installed too high and needs to be reinstalled closer to the bed.
+If the first raw calibration data returned by M102 S-5 is greater than 400, it means the sensor is installed too high and needs to be reinstalled closer to the bed.
 The recommended value for the first data is 100.
-Also, make sure that the second data value is more than 10 greater than the first data
+Also ensure the second data value is at least 10 more than the first.

 -

-FAQ: What does it mean if the calibration data starts with 1, the second value is 9, and the third value is 24?
+FAQ: If the calibration data starts with 1, the second value is 9, and the third is 24, what does this mean?

 -

-This means that the resolution between 0-0.1mm is only 9, while the resolution between 0.1-0.2mm is 15.
-Therefore, it is recommended to recalibrate to make the first resolution 0-0.1mm greater than 10.
+This means the resolution between 0-0.1mm is only 9, and between 0.1-0.2mm the resolution is 15.
+Therefore, it is recommended to recalibrate and ensure the first resolution (0-0.1mm) is greater than 10.

 -